Dead Air (2009)

 If there’s any saving grace, and I don’t think it saves it a hell of a lot, at least half of the performances in the film are decent, and gives you at least somewhat likable characters, which may not mean a whole lot given how bored you’re apt to be, but it was something I took note of.

 Raymond J. Barry does as well as he could with his role.
-He doesn’t really add that much, but it’s more due to the fact that I think it was pretty obvious where the story was going, which short of hindered his effectiveness.
-William B. Davis (of The X-Files fame) was sort of nice to see, but ultimately failed to leave any type of lasting impression.
-The only other performance I wanted to mention was that of Nicholas Elia, who didn’t have much screen-time, but is a solid example of a story going exactly how you expect it to, in this case, the conclusion, which was laughable.
+He doesn’t really add that much, but it’s more due to the fact that I think it was pretty obvious where the story was going, which sort of hindered his effectiveness.
+William B. Davis (of The X-Files fame) was nice to see, but ultimately failed to leave any type of lasting impression.
+The only other performance I wanted to mention was that of Nicholas Elia, who didn’t have much screen-time, but is a solid example of a story going exactly how you expect it to – in this case, the conclusion, which was laughable.

 Certainly there are some aspects of this film I enjoy, but it takes a decent while to get going (I’d argue that things really don’t get moving until about an hour and five minutes in), and there’s not enough interesting characters to make that time feel like it’s well-spent (even the few flashbacks we get don’t really add that much, which was disappointing).
 The setting was okay in a drab forest-type way (this was filmed in Saskatchewan, Canada, which would explain that), but not the most exciting stuff you’ve seen.